This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 If you’re curious about what qualifications are essential for proofreaders, I can help you.
-As someone who works as a proofreader, I’ll let you know the ones you do and don’t need for various jobs.
+As someone who works as a proofreader, I’ll tell you which ones you do and don’t need for various jobs.

 As a general rule, proofreaders do not need any qualifications.
 Instead, they need relevant knowledge and a specific skill set.
 However, some proofreading jobs require additional credentials—a degree or experience being the most common.